nQuery512/metaplex-goodpick/CLI.md

 - [yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
 - [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools)

+You should also own some $SOL in order to go through this tutorial, we are gonna do the walktrough using the devnet, but the same process apply for every network
+To get $SOL on devnet/testnet it's [HERE](https://solfaucet.com/)

 Once these packages installed, you must be able to use the solana CLI using
 ```solana -h```